Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Why Create Automated Workflows in WordPress?

-Many website owners spend a lot of their time doing the same tasks over and over.
-For example, you might post your latest blogs to Facebook or send customers a coupon after they leave a product review.
+Many website owners spend a lot of time doing the same tasks over and over.
+For example, you may post your latest blog posts to Facebook or send customers a coupon after they leave a product review.

-Creating automated workflows for these repetitive, manual tasks can save you a lot of time, effort, and money.
-If you automate parts of the customer service process, then it can also improve the experience since everything happens instantly.
+Creating automated workflows for these repetitive, manual tasks can save you a lot of time and effort.
+Automation can also improve your customer service since everything happens instantly, and make your social accounts more engaging by posting content automatically.

-The problem with automation is that WordPress plugins don’t talk to each other or third-party apps very well.
-For example, if you’re using WooCommerce and a contact form plugin, then the two can’t communicate with each other unless one plugin has an addon that allows you to link the two.
+However, the problem with automation is that WordPress plugins don’t talk to each other very well.
+For example, if you are using WooCommerce and a contact form plugin, then the two can’t communicate with each other by default.

 This is where Uncanny Automator comes in.

-It’s the best WordPress automation plugin that helps you create automated workflows in WordPress without having to write code.
+Uncanny Automator is the best WordPress automation plugin that helps you create automated workflows without having to write code.

-It acts as a bridge so you can get different WordPress plugins talking to each other.
-For example, every time someone completes a form you could automatically add them to your email list.
+It acts as a bridge so that you can get different WordPress plugins talking to each other.
+For example, every time someone completes a form, you could automatically add them to your email list.

-You can even connect two separate WordPress websites so they work together.
-For example, you might sell products on your online store and then manage customer accounts on your membership website.
+You can even connect two separate WordPress websites so that they work together.
+For example, you might sell products in your online store and then manage customer accounts on your membership website.

-In fact, Uncanny Automator works with Zapier so you can integrate WordPress with over 2,000 external apps, including Google Drive, Slack, Asana, Twitter, Instagram, and more.
+In fact, Uncanny Automator works with Zapier, so you can integrate WordPress with over 5,000 external apps, including Google Drive, Slack, Asana, Twitter, Instagram, and more.

 That being said, let’s take a look at how to use Uncanny Automater to create automated workflows in WordPress.